Adrianjewell91/decoupler-website/examples.md

 The solution was to rewrite the job as a service orchestrator, leveraging new domain interfaces and event streams, reducing the coupling on shared infra, and creating new dependencies on single-point-of-entry into the required domains.

-New dependencies were created but because they were the single point of entry, the total coupling decreased but the single shared model was a dependency that was orders of magnitude greater than the new domain interfaces.
+New dependencies were created but because they were the single point of entry, the total coupling decreased.
+This is because the legacy shared model was a dependency that was orders of magnitude greater than the new domain interfaces.

 ![image](https://github.com/user-attachments/assets/514900dc-9bac-46b6-9323-4704e009f498)